fileuplaoderbot/Save-Restricted-Bot-V3/README.md

 **Note**: Changing the terms and commands doesn't magically make you a developer.
 Real development involves understanding the code, writing new functionalities, and debugging issues, not just renaming things.
 If only it were that easy!

 ## Contributers
 My group members contact...
-Join @safe_repo to know them.
+Join @Movie_Horn to know them.

 Thanks!